SUSE-Cloud/automation/hostscripts/upgrade-scale/README.md

 ### on the crowbar VM
 # install patched barclamp
-barclamp_install.rb --rpm core
+#barclamp_install.rb --rpm core
-rccrowbar restart
+#rccrowbar restart
-rccrowbar-jobs restart
+#rccrowbar-jobs restart

 # apply IPMI batch to make sure IPMI settings are discovered from the beginning
-crowbar batch build batches/00_ipmi.yml
+crowbar batch build batches/01_ipmi.yml

 ### on the admin host